surajx/proof-assistant/README.md

 # Development Work-Flow

-> To minimize setup overhead and to still adhere to a fair amount of SCM etiquettes, I propose the following dev work-flow.
+> To minimize setup overhead and to still adhere to a fair amount of SCM etiquettes we'll have the following dev work-flow.

 * Do NOT push code directly to `master` branch.
 * Developers should checkout a new git branch for each feature implmentation